treeverse/lakeFS/docs/howto/import.md

 4. Add a commit message, and optionally metadata.
 5. Press _Import_

-Once the import is complete, the changes are merged into the destination branch.
+Once the import is complete, a new commit containing the imported objects will be created in the destination branch.

 #### Notes
 * Any previously existing objects under the destination prefix will be deleted.
 * The import duration depends on the amount of imported objects, but will roughly be a few thousand objects per second.

 ### Using the CLI: _lakectl import_
 The _lakectl import_ command acts the same as the UI import wizard.
-It commits the changes to a dedicated branch, with an optional flag to merge the changes to a selected branch.
+It commits the changes to the selected branch.

 <div class="tabs">
 <ul>